manifoldmarkets/manifold/docs/docs/api.md

 ## Usage Guidelines

 Feel free to use the API for any purpose you'd like.
-We ask that you:

-- Keep your bets to less than 10 per minute, amortized (transient spikes of over 10/min are okay).
-- Keep your reads to less than 100 per second.
+There is a rate limit of 1000 requests per minute per IP.
+Please don't use multiple IP addresses to circumvent this limit.

 ## Fees

 - A non-refundable transaction fee of $M0.25 will be levied on any bet, sell, or limit order placed through the API, or by any account marked as a bot.
+(The fee has been levied even if the returned "bet" object claims there was no fee; this is a known bug.)
 - Comments placed through the API will incur a $M1 transaction fee.

 ## Trade history dumps